donRumata03/Conspects/README.md

 - Ensure you have a working latex distribution.
 The mainstream options are: tex-live for Linux && MacOS and MikTex for Windows.
   Note that MikTex automatically installs all required packages at compilation while tex-live requiers them to be pre-downloaded by `tlmgr` (tex-live manager) utility.
   If you experience problems with `tlmgr`'s work, visit [this page](https://tex.stackexchange.com/questions/540429/tlmgr-in-ubuntu-20-04-local-tex-live-2019-is-older-than-remote-repository-2).
-  So, to compile everything successfully with tex-live,
+  As you can see, compiling everything successfully with tex-live (especially for the first time) would inevitably lead to big buttheart…
 - Install font pack from directory `Fonts/Kurale`
 - Install latexmk (via package manager on Linux or from binaries.
 In the second case — don't forget to install perl before…)
 - Install an IDE for efficient work with latex (I've recently switched to Visual Studio Code from Texify Idea.
 It's a bit less clever but offers some tasty features…)
 - To compile Markdown to pdf from console you also need to install pandoc.
 There are should not be any pitfalls…
-- For editing Markdown files I recommend [Typora - a truly minimal markdown editor](https://typora.io/).
+- For editing Markdown files I recommend [Obsidian markdown editor](https://obsidian.md/).
-  As well as pandoc, typora supports something called «enriched markdown» (my own term).
+  As well as pandoc, Obsidian supports something called «enriched markdown» (my own term).
-  But it's much more convenient to edit md conspects in typora but compile through pandoc.
+  But it's much more convenient to edit md conspects in Obsidian but compile through pandoc automatically in commit script.
   Unfortunately, «enriched markdowns» are a bit different and not fully compatible, so you probably need to make sure that you files are maintained compilable…